Legal case

 In 2004, the Bracks Labor government put a stop to the destructive practice with legislation banning grazing in the national park.
 But in 2010 the Baillieu Coalition government introduced about 400 cattle back to the park in a small-scale trial that found a legal loophole in the ban by labelling it as a scientific study.

-Proponents of cattle grazing in the park, primarily the Mountain Cattlemen’s Association, argued that cattle grazing can significantly reduce fire risk thanks to the cattle eating much of the flammable undergrowth, despite there being no published scientific evidence to support their claims.
+Proponents of cattle grazing in the park, primarily the Mountain Cattlemen’s Association, argued that cattle grazing can reduce fire risk, despite there being no published scientific evidence to support their claims.

 Our national parks need strong protections and under no circumstances should be used for destructive practices that further the interests of industry lobby groups.